WNTQ: History

 WFBL-FM moved to 93.1 MHz the following year.
 Few people owned FM receivers in that era and reports show that WFBL-FM went off the air several years later.
 It returned to the air as WDDS, a call sign reportedly chosen because its beautiful music format was marketed to dentists' offices.
 The station has been in continuous operation since 1956.
 The call sign changed from WDDS to WNTQ on January 20, 1976.

 WNTQ is known as a "grandfathered super-powered" FM station because its effective radiated power (ERP) of 97,000 watts exceeds the FCC Class B maximum of 50,000 watts.
 Likewise, WNTQ's height above average terrain (HAAT) of 201 meters (659 feet) exceeds the FCC maximum for a Class B facility of 150 meters (492 feet).
 The FCC rules determining the power and height maxima for Class B stations were not formed until 1964.
-Because WNTQ was operating at powers in excess of the FCC rules when they were adopted in 1964.
-WNTQ and several other Syracuse-area stations (94.5 WYYY and 104.3 WFRG) were grandfathered to be permitted to operate with power and height greater than what is allowed by today's rules.
+Because WNTQ was operating at powers in excess of the FCC rules when they were adopted in 1964, WNTQ and several other Syracuse-area stations (94.5 WYYY and 104.3 WFRG) were grandfathered to be permitted to operate with power and height greater than what is allowed by today's rules.
 This makes WNTQ one of the more powerful stations in the region with great signal coverage.

 WNTQ made its debut with its current Top 40 format in 1981.
 It competes with WWHT (HOT 107.9), owned by iHeartMedia and non-commercial Syracuse University student-run WJPZ (Z89).
 WNTQ's mass-appeal approach has resulted in 93Q beating HOT 107.9 in many ratings periods.
-When WNTQ launched in 1981, the station began competing against WKFM for the first four years of operation until WKFM dropped CHR in 1985, leaving WNTQ the only CHR station in the Syracuse market.
+When WNTQ launched in 1981, the station began competing against WKFM for the first four years of operation until WKFM dropped CHR in 1985, leaving WNTQ as the only CHR station in the Syracuse market.

 WNTQ was owned by Citadel Broadcasting until that company's merger with Cumulus Media on September 16, 2011.
 Long-time Syracuse disc jockeys were among the top personalities at 93Q.
 Dave Laird and Ted Long in the Morning.
 Rob Cunningham middays.
 Bob Brown in the afternoon.
 Gary Dunes at night.
 Kenny Dees overnight.
 Also, Jim Shields, Brian Ocean, Dollar Bill, Jack Strap, and Mike Andrews were all on-air talents.
-Dave Edwards was the station's engineer and was also responsible for "Teen Talk," program on Sunday nights designed to help troubled youngsters with their issues.
+Dave Edwards was the station's engineer and was also responsible for "Teen Talk", program on Sunday nights designed to help troubled youngsters with their issues.
 Mike Andrews wrote and produced WNTQ's Thursday Top 40 countdowns hosted by Gary Dunes, and Kenny Dees had Central New York's hottest dance shows on Saturday nights called "Club Beat".